lukichoooo/Redis-From-Scratch/README.md

-Building Redis from Scratch using C/C++
+Building Redis from Scratch using JAVA

 with the help of a book: